-- 15.2.10 This policy allocates Shoreham Airport for the provision of approximately 15,000 sqm of new employment floorspace The policy also requires sustainable transport initiatives, flood risk mitigation, development to be designed to reflect the open nature of the Local Green Gap between Shoreham and Lancing, the retention of key views and development that respects the historic character of the airport and its key buildings.
-It also seeks to protect existing aviation related employment at the airport. - 15.2.11 On balance, this policy scores Amber.
-The policy has a number of social and economic benefits but there is potential for negative impacts on the environmental objectives including water quality, biodiversity, the countryside, historic environment, green infrastructure, pollution, and minimising flood risk.
+- This policy allocates Shoreham Airport for the provision of approximately 15,000 sqm of new employment floorspace The policy also requires sustainable transport initiatives, flood risk mitigation, development to be designed to reflect the open nature of the Local Green Gap between Shoreham and Lancing, the retention of key views and development that respects the historic character of the airport and its key buildings.
+It also seeks to protect existing aviation related employment at the airport. - On balance, this policy scores Amber as it would have a number of long-term social and economic benefits but there is potential for negative impacts on the environmental objectives including water quality, biodiversity, the countryside, historic environment, green infrastructure, pollution, and minimising flood risk.
 The policy aims to minimise/mitigate these impacts as much as possible but these issues would need to be carefully addressed at the planning application stage.